 The Department of Communicative Disorders invites you to apply to our graduate program in Speech-Language Pathology.
 The application cycle is September 17, 2014 through January 15, 2015.
 The University of Redlands uses the CSDCAS Online Centralization Application Process portal for admittance to the Fall 2015 semester (for "regular" graduate students) and Spring 2016 semester (for Grad Plus students).
 CSDCAS is a web-based application that offers applicants a way to apply to multiple clinical education programs in Audiology and Speech Language Pathology by completing one single application.
 For instructions, please create an account with CSDCAS.

 Deadline: The deadline to apply through CSDCAS is January 15, 2015.
 (The application cycle opens September 17, 2014.)
-You must have all of your application materials to CSDCAS by January 15, 2015 or your application will be incomplete and ineligible for consideration.
+You must have your application submitted to CSDCAS by January 15, 2015 or your application will be incomplete and ineligible for consideration.
+Application documents do not need to be verfied by CSDCAS by the deadline to be considered.

 - GRE scores need to be sent directly to CSDCAS CDIS designated institution code 1137.